Meuse–Argonne offensive: Second phase (October 4–28, 1918)

 The second phase began on October 4, when the first assault divisions (the 91st, 79th, 37th and 35th) were replaced by the 32nd, 3rd and 1st Divisions.
 The 1st Division created a gap in the lines when it advanced 2.5 km against the 37th, 52nd, and 5th Guards Divisions.
 It was during this phase that the Lost Battalion affair occurred.
 The battalion was rescued by an attack by the 28th and 82nd Divisions (the 82nd attacking soon after taking up its positions in the gap between the 28th and 1st Divisions) on October 7.
 On October 12 Pershing had to reorganize the AEF and First Army due to the many struggles that were occurring in the second phase including disasters like the lost battalion which reflected badly on Pershing's leadership.
 Pershing started by dividing the First Army into two smaller armies.
 The First Army would be led by Hunter Ligget, and the newly formed Second Army would be led by Robert Bullard.
-Pershing, now free to focus on just the AEF, cleaned out all of the AEF’s senior officers.
+Pershing, now free to focus on just the AEF, cleaned out all of the AEF's senior officers.
 This was done as Pershing felt the AEF leaders lacked the aggression that was needed in the offensive.
 The Americans launched a series of costly frontal assaults that finally broke through the main German defenses (the Krimhilde Stellung of the Hindenburg Line) between October 14–17 (the Battle of Montfaucon (Bataille de Montfaucon)).
 During the Battle of Montfaucon Missouri and Kansas National Guard soldiers were the first U.S. troops who tried to break through the stronghold of the Hindenburg Line at Côte de Châtillon but they were repulsed due to poor leadership.
 Next, the elite U.S. 1st Infantry Division tried and failed after suffering catastrophic casualties.
 The Rainbow Division (42nd Division) under Brigadier General Douglas MacArthur was finally able to take Côte de Châtillon after exposing a gap in the German defenses that was discovered by MacArthur's soldiers.
 This victory at Côte de Châtillon was considered the decisive turning point of the whole Meuse–Argonne offensive.

 By the end of October, U.S. troops had advanced ten miles and cleared the Argonne Forest.
 On their left the French had advanced twenty miles, reaching the Aisne River.
 It was during the opening of this operation, on October 8, that Corporal (later Sergeant) Alvin York made his famous capture of 132 German prisoners near Cornay.
-On October 23, notable injuries were sustained to Major Frank Cavanaugh as a result of enemy shellfire.
-From October 27 to November 1 Liggett allowed the Army to reorganize.
+On October 23, notable injuries were sustained by Major Frank Cavanaugh as a result of enemy shellfire.
+From October 27 to November 1, Liggett allowed the Army to reorganize.
 This was due to the huge number of casualties that the First Army had taken, with over 9000 men lost and over 100,000 men injured since the start of the operation.
 The First Army needed time to not only train the fresh troops coming in, but also needed time for First Army engineers to build roads and light rails.
 Liggett wanted to ensure that he had manpower and resources, since the advantage they held over the Germans was the ability to reinforce and outnumber.